Sheida-Ebrahimi/Sheida-Ebrahimi/README.md

 # 💫 About Me:
-I'm a third-year Computer Science student at Ontario Tech University. <br>I mainly focus on front-end development.
+I'm a third-year Computer Science student at Ontario Tech University.
+I mainly focus on front-end development.
 Always looking to learn more.

 ## 🌐 Socials: